Jade-YuWon/JAVA-study/220103(Basic of Java and Install).md

 ## Hello World : Next Time...

 # Difficulties
-- Today was totally easy to learn basic Java knowledgements and install.
+- Today was generally easy to learn basic Java knowledgements and install.
 - The "Independent to OS/HW" concept was a little bit hard to understand.
   - Byte Code(.java) does, and JVM does NOT.